MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-custom-tabs.md

 ---
 # What are custom tabs in Microsoft Teams?

-Custom tabs enable you to embed web-based content directly into Teams.
+Custom tabs enable you to embed web-based content directly into Teams in a single page format.
 You can build your own tab or expand your existing app's UI experience.
-Tab's capabilities are based on scope which maps to your intended users.
+An app can have one group/channel tab and up to sixteen personal tabs.

 ## Tabs Scope

 Conversations, content, and collaboration objectives are essential considerations in your tab design.
-There are two tab schema available in Teams - group/channel(configurable) and personal(static).
-A group/channel tab delivers dynamic content to group chats and channels and requires both a [content page](/msteams-platform/_old/concepts/tabs/tabs-content.md) and a [configuration page](/msteams-platform/_old/concepts/tabs/tabs-configuration.md).
-A personal tab delivers static content to individuals and requires only a [content page](/msteams-platform/_old/concepts/tabs/tabs-content.md).
+There are two tab schema available in Teams - group/channel (configurable) and personal (static).
+Both group/channel and personal tabs require a [content page](/msteams-platform/_old/concepts/tabs/tabs-content.md).
+In addition, the group/channel tab also requires a [configuration page](/msteams-platform/_old/concepts/tabs/tabs-configuration.md).
+A tab's capabilities are based on scope which maps to your intended users:

 |Tab Scope|Tab User|Tab Type| Tab Functionality |
 | --- | ---| --- | --- |